mroshaw/UnifiedSettingsConnections/README.md

-# Unified Settings Plus
+# Unified Settings Connections
-A collection of "Connections" scripts that provide settings management for a number of properties, for use with the [Unified Settings asset by Kamgam](https://assetstore.unity.com/packages/tools/gui/settings-game-options-unified-menu-240015).
+A collection of "Connections" scripts that provide settings management for a number of properties, for use with the amazing [Unified Settings asset by Kamgam](https://assetstore.unity.com/packages/tools/gui/settings-game-options-unified-menu-240015).

 The following connections are currently available: